Torksi/rql/README.md

 - Added support for `<=` and `>=` operators
 - Added `incidr` and `not incidr` operators
 - Added alias `~=` for `matches` operator
-- Fixed bug where query couldn't contain multiple `filter` statements
+- Fixed a bug where query couldn't contain multiple `filter` statements
 - Improved test coverage for QueryExecutor
 - Cleaned test code
 - Updated dependencies